bergholt/bergholt/README.md

 - 👋 Hi, I’m @bergholt
-- 👀 I’m interested in ... cognitive semiotics, poetics & poetry, tubes & tube amplifiers; digital photography-based art forms & art projects (I'm currently working on: 'Flora Excursoria Hafniensis' & 'Objects for an Ideal Home').
+- 👀 I’m interested in ... cognitive semiotics, poetics & poetry, digital photography-based art forms & art projects.

 <!---
 bergholt/bergholt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.